 - Faulty upper electric heating element.

-If this is happening to you, make sure to check the power and water supply.
-Resetting tripped breakers or replacing broken fuses will resolve issues with electrical power.
+If this happens to you, be sure to check the power and water supplies.
+Resetting tripped breakers or replacing broken fuses should resolve issues with the electrical supply.
 After this, check the thermostat.

-Other common causes of no hot water could be frozen pipes, a partially opened tap, or closed shut-off valves.
+Other common causes of no hot water are frozen pipes, a partially opened tap, or closed shut-off valves.

 2. Water Isn’t Hot Enough

 This is another common issue that may arise.
 If your water is too cold, it could be due to a few reasons.
 Your thermostat or heating element could be faulty as stated above.
-It could also be due to too small a unit or crossed hot and cold connections.
+It could also be due to the heater being too weak or crossed hot and cold connections.

-Warm or cold water could mean your unit’s flow rate can’t keep up with demand.
-A simple test is to try running one appliance to see if the water temperature is okay.
-Turn on a second, then a third until the temperature starts to decrease.
+Lukewarm or cold water could mean your unit’s flow rate can’t keep up with the demand.
+A simple test is to run one appliance to see if the water temperature is okay.
+Then, turn on a second, and then a third until the temperature starts to decrease.

-Has the hot water demand in your household changed?
-This could mean your peak demand is higher than your unit can deliver.
-You’ll need to look into getting an additional unit or replacing your current one with a bigger size.
+Has the hot water demand in your household recently changed?
+If so, it could mean your peak demand is now higher than your unit can deliver.
+You will need to look into getting an additional unit or replacing your current heater with a more powerful one.

 To check for a crossover, turn off your water supply, then turn on your hot water faucet.
-If there isn’t water flow, you don’t need to worry.
+If there is no water flow, you don’t need to worry.
 However, if you still have water flow there is an issue.
 Follow these steps to check for a crossover.

-- Shut off cold water entering your unit: no water will flow into your faucet after this.
+- Shut off the cold water entering your unit: no water will flow to your faucet after this.

-- Open all the hot water valves in your home: leave them open for 10 minutes.
-There shouldn’t be any water coming through these.
+- Open all the hot water valves in your home and leave them open for 10 minutes.
+There should be no water coming through these.

-- If water is present, a crossover is your issue.
+- If there is water, a crossover is to blame.

-- Locate your bad faucet cartridge: turn off all faucets.
-One at a time, turn on and put your ear up to all single handle faucets to locate the source.
+- Locate your bad faucet cartridge by turning off all faucets.
+One at a time, turn on and listen to all single-handle faucets to find the source.

 4. Unit Is Noisy

 If your water heater is noisy, check the fan.
-There may be debris stuck in there, so cleaning it out should help.
-Depending on the pitch of the noise, it may be another issue.
+There might be debris stuck in it, in which case cleaning it out should help.
+Depending on the pitch of the noise, it could be another issue.

-A low-pitch hum usually means the water inside is boiling.
+A low-pitched hum usually means the water inside is boiling.
 This is caused by sediment build-up in your system.
-You can fix this issue by flushing the system out.
+You can fix this by flushing the system out.

-If the noise is more high-pitched, it could be due to scaling inside your system from a build-up over time.
-To take care of this, flush the water heater and then clean the elements.
+If the noise is more high-pitched, it could be due to a build-up of scale inside your system.
+To address this, flush the water heater and clean the heating elements.

-For more heat-transfer efficiency, it’s worth installing low-watt density heating elements with a larger surface area.
+For improved heat-transfer efficiency, it’s worth installing low-watt density heating elements with a larger surface area.

 5. Water Leaks

-Leaking is another issue you need to be aware of.
-If you see a leak in your system, it could potentially be a major problem.
+Leaks are another issue you need to be aware of.
+If you see a leak in your system, it could be a major problem.
 A few different things can cause leaks.

-- Faulty temperature & pressure relief valve: Flush the system and if the leak persists, it will need replacing.
+- Faulty temperature & pressure relief valve: Flush the system.
+If the leak persists, it will need replacing.

 - Too much pressure: Lower the thermostat setting and check for loose pipe connections.
 Tighten any loose connections you find.

-- Leaks from the plumbing: This may just mean you need to tighten the pipes or use plumbers tape to hold them together.
+- Leaks from the plumbing: This might mean you simply need to tighten the pipes or use plumbers tape to seal them.

-- Loose heating element bolts: Tighten any loose bolts and if the leak persists, replace the gasket.
+- Loose heating element bolts: Tighten any loose bolts.
+If the leak persists, replace the gasket.

-Perhaps the most daunting thing about being a homeowner is having to maintain your household appliances.
-You become responsible for taking care of things when issues arise, and that can be stressful.
-That’s why regular maintenance is so important.
+Perhaps the most daunting aspect of being a homeowner is having to maintain your household appliances.
+You are responsible for taking care of things when issues arise, which can be stressful.
+That’s why regular maintenance and an annual tankless water heater service are so important.

-By performing regular maintenance checks on your tankless water heater, you can prevent major issues from arising.
-As long as you remember to descale and flush the system at least every 12 months, you’ll take care of most potential problems.
+By performing regular tankless water heater maintenance, you can prevent major issues from occurring.
+As long as you remember how often to descale and flush the system, at least every 12 months, you will take care of most potential problems.